 Penh House and Jungle Addition

-Penh House and the Jungle Addition are distinct sister lodgings with different vibes, under the same management and united by a tropical theme.
-You choose to where to stay when you book, but can use facilities at both properties.
-Two minutes’ stroll apart, Penh House is on Street 240 with a rear exit to Jungle Addition on Street 244.
+Penh House and the Jungle Addition are distinct sister lodgings with very different vibes, under the same management and united by a tropical theme.
+The Jungle Addition is currently closed, however, prior to the pandemic, you booked your hotel, but could use facilities at both properties.
+A minutes’ stroll apart, Penh House is on Street 240 with a rear exit to Jungle Addition on Street 244.

-The Jungle Addition, which opened last year, is an intimate hideaway set in a heritage villa with high-ceilinged rooms, four-poster beds, vintage French colonial-style tiles, and some have balconies with rattan chairs.
+The Jungle Addition is an intimate hideaway set in a heritage villa with high-ceilinged rooms, four-poster beds, vintage French colonial-style tiles, and some have balconies with rattan chairs.
 There are lush gardens, a turquoise swimming pool, and a poolside cafe and bar.

 The location is unbeatable.
 Walk out of the light-filled lobby, with its lofty ceilings, enormous works of photography, and striking furniture that tips a hat to Cambodian modernism, and the best of Phnom Penh is minutes away.
 Each time your pass reception, expect to be greeted by welcoming staff, particularly front office manager Rafy who seems to remember every guest’s name by heart.